Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 ## Overview

-The [SaaS.SignupAdministration.Web](https://github.com/Azure/azure-saas/tree/main/src/Saas.SignupAdministration) (aka SignupAdmin) module is a web application meant to faciliate self service onboarding to your SaaS solution.
+The [SaaS.SignupAdministration.Web](https://github.com/Azure/azure-saas/tree/main/src/Saas.SignupAdministration) (aka SignupAdmin) module is a web application meant to faciliate self service onboarding to your SaaS product.
 End Users/Customers can visit this site to:

 - Sign up for an account